-To accelerate our work to build new markets and demonstrate our new government's commitment to growing and diversifying our provincial exports, we have established a new ministry of International Trade and Asia Pacific Strategy.
+To accelerate our work to build new markets and demonstrate our government's commitment to growing and diversifying our provincial exports, we have established a Ministry of International Trade and Asia Pacific Strategy.
 Our success in growing our provincial lumber exports to China over the past decade will be replicated in other industries and with other countries of the Asia-Pacific - in particular, India.
+Annual ministerial-level, sector-based trade missions will continue to promote British Columbia's competitive advantages, natural resources and other offerings.